 The annual Alcosan Open House is an educational event aimed at increasing understanding about the wastewater treatment plant's operations, the environment and science behind water treatment for the 83 communities it serves.
 Alcosan's commitment to the environment extends to all facets of their operations including their open house.

-The Alcosan was the first event to achieve ZIP Platinum level of certification, is currently the only event to have achieved that level two years in row, and if that wasn't good enough, the only event of this size to achieve zero waste two years in a row.
+The Alcosan was the first event to achieve ZIP Platinum level of certification, is currently the only event to have achieved that level three years in row, and if that wasn't good enough, the only event of this size to achieve true zero waste three years in a row.

 Phipps Conservatory started its recycling efforts nearly a decade ago as part of its journey toward a more sustainable future and mission, focusing mainly on paper, cans, bottles, and cardboard.
 During this time, a more significant environmental transformation was underway; recycling was just the beginning.
 Phipps’ mission evolved from a horticultural and education resource into a leader in green buildings and operations, educating and engaging the public, while also being a responsible steward of the natural environment.
 Phipps aspires to “close loops” within its organization, especially around energy and waste streams, and to influence and inspire children and adults alike to draw connections between themselves and the world around them.